nicholasfriedlaender/requirements2usecase/models/results/manual-approach/manual-particiapant1-requirements-b-description.md

-# Participant 2 - Use Case Descriptions
+# Participant 1 - Use Case Descriptions

-## Report Equipment Malfunctions
+## Update Patient Data
-**Actor:** Line Worker
+**Actor:** Nurse

 **Description:**
-Line workers create reports about errors, bugs, etc. in the system, which are then forwarded to the production manager.

-**Main Flow:**
-1. View monitoring system
-2. Understand the problem
-3. Create report
-4. Submit report

----
+Nurses can log in with their credentials into the HPMS to get access to all available functionality.

+**Steps:**
+1. Nurse launches the HPMS
+2. Nurse enters their credentials
+3. Nurse gets access to the records/tools

-## Manage Production Scheduling
+## Manage Treatment Plans
-**Actor:** Production Manager
+**Actor:** Doctor

 **Description:**
-As a production manager, he has the authority to schedule and adjust the production to better manage delays and issues.

-**Main Flow:**
-1. Read the report
-2. React to reports
-3. Adjust production schedules
+Doctors can view and edit treatment plans on a per-patient basis.

+**Steps:**
+1. Doctor chooses which patient treatment plan to review
+2. Doctor makes the necessary adjustments
+3. Doctor saves the treatment plan